4 Pro Tips for Writing Irresistible Drip Campaign Emails

 • Exclusive invitations to upcoming events

 Focus on relationship building and avoid being overly keen on the quick sell.
-Play the long game, nurture your client slowly and carefully, and prioritise their needs and interests over the big push for your products.
+Play the long game, nurture your client slowly and carefully, and prioritize their needs and interests over the big push for your products.
 Given that drip campaign emails usually target cold or warm leads and not existing customers, the hard sell is simply not going to be what they signed up for and therefore is not going to be your converter.
 Anchoring your content to a learning or discovery process will be far more effective.

-Personalisation is key!
+Personalization is key!
 As you plan your drip campaign calendar, incorporate ways you can honor recipients personally and individually based on the data you’ve already amassed.
 Holiday and birthday greetings are a great example of a simple and cost-effective way to delight your customers.

 2. Leave them wanting more